Arnesfield/rollup-plugin-output-size/README.md

 Type: `boolean | OutputType[]`<br>
 Default: `true`

-Get gzipped sizes of output.
+Gets gzipped sizes of output.

 Set to `false` to skip getting gzipped size, or set an array to only get gzipped sizes of specified output types.